 Prescription drug misuse is expanding national problem.
-It is a growing trend that is fueled by misconceptions about prescription drug safety and increasing availability and are misused and abused more often than any other drug, except marijuana and alcohol.
+It is a growing trend fueled by misconceptions about prescription drug safety and increasing availability.
+They are misused and abused more often than any other drug, except marijuana and alcohol.

 If a medication is taken in a way that is different from what the doctor prescribed, it is considered an abuse of that medication.